sourceduty/AI_IoT/README.md

 5. AI Biometric Art Reactor
    - Uses AI to process heart rate data, producing reactive visuals that pulse and shift according to the user’s heartbeat, creating a personalized art experience.

 #
+### Interactive Computational Art Reactors

+1. Audio-Reactive Button-Controlled AI Art Reactor
+   - Generates visuals that react to audio input, allowing users to change visual styles or color schemes by pressing buttons connected to the Pi.

+2. Motion-Responsive Button-Enhanced AI Art Reactor
+   - Analyzes movement and creates generative art, with buttons allowing users to alter shapes, colors, or speed of the motion-based visuals in real-time.

+3. AI Weather Art Reactor with Pattern Change Buttons
+   - Produces weather-based landscape art that adapts to environmental conditions, with buttons enabling manual adjustments to the style or detail level of the generated scene.

+4. Text-Based Button-Controlled AI Visualization Reactor
+   - Converts text into visual art, where users can use buttons to switch between different color palettes, shapes, and effects based on the tone of the text.

+5. Biometric Button-Interactive AI Art Reactor
+   - Uses heart rate data to create reactive visuals that reflect the user’s heartbeat, with button controls to modify aspects like animation speed, color, or intensity.

+#
 ### Improvement Value (IV)